 God has allowed denominational Church sexual abuse scandals to become increasingly exposed in the last 50 years because he is unwilling for anyone to harm his children.
 Seeing this much evil come to light has horrified Parents.
 The sense of betrayal that families feel when even one child is hurt within their regions demonstrates the amplified fracturing effect sexual perversion and abuse has on generations.

 The Church must take the lead in creating communities where the weight of God’s justice and purity is tangibly embodied throughout entire organizations, least of all through comprehensive child protection policies.
 The felt atmosphere of God’s justice and purity creates both fear of the Lord and administrative wisdom.
-Organizations must have both God’s weight and safeguarding structures that follow from it.
+Organizations must have a sense of both God’s fearful weight and protective love, and develop safeguarding structures that follow from it.

-Churches who dismiss their responsibility for child protection will reap the wrath of God.
-When older generations devalue the young through passivity or by actively oppressing them, they reap division and disordered organizations, for we are all one body.
+Churches who dismiss their responsibility to raise generations wil be out of alignment to God’s values.
+When older generations devalue the young through passivity or by actively dismissing them, there are side effects in later years of division and alienation.

 Family Identity: Apostolic and Missional

-In this current era, Parents have the opportunity to partner with God as Apostles for their families.
+In this current era, parents have the opportunity to partner with God as Apostolic Leders for their families.
 When parents receive a child, they receive the grace to raise them into the fullness of their calling, with the Church’s support.

 I became a servant of this gospel by the gift of God’s grace given me through the working of his power.